If you are trying to get Launchpad back on macOS 26 or macOS 27, the short answer is:

 Yes.
 LaunchOS supports multiple launch methods, including gestures, hot corners, keyboard shortcuts, F4, Dock, and menu bar access.

-Does LaunchOS work on macOS 26 Tahoe?
+Does LaunchOS work on macOS 26 Tahoe and macOS 27?

 Is it safer than patching system files?